 Natural Hair Color

-I emphasize “natural” because it doesn’t matter what color it is if it’s been artificially enhanced; coloring your hair doesn’t change your season, though it can definitely alter your perceived season to others.
+I emphasize “natural” because it doesn’t matter what color it is if it’s been artificially enhanced; coloring your hair doesn’t change your true season, though it can definitely alter your perceived season to others.
 It can push you into another season, sometims successfully and sometimes not.
 Sometimes it can be totally wrong.

 If you’ve been coloring your hair so long you can’t even remember what the natural hair color is, try to remember what the color was when you were around 6-13 years old and use that.